How to Upload products to WooCommerce in WP User Frontend

 Create two new pages named Dashboard and Edit and simply paste the shortcodes in them.
 For Dashboard page use

-Now go to WPUF → Settings → General Settings and to enable editing of products, select the page where is located from the drop down menu.
+Now go to WPUF → Settings → General Settings, and to enable editing of products, select the page where [wpuf_edit] is located from the drop-down menu.

 As you are done creating the form and the required pages, you can now test if it is working.
-Load the page and upload a demo product with product name, description and image or any other mandatory fields.
+Load the page and upload a demo product with the product name, description, image, or any other mandatory fields.

 After submission, please go to wp-admin > products and check if the product is created and all the information is updated.

 If yes, good!
-Now you can additionally test if it can be edited by opening the same product from the Dashboard page you created by clicking Edit button and adding or changing details of the product and then going to the backend again to check the details.
+Now you can additionally test if it can be edited by opening the same product from the Dashboard page you created by clicking the Edit button, adding or changing the details of the product, and then going to the backend again to check the details.